Naereen/web-sphinx/firefox-extensions.en.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 - `Activate Reader View <https://addons.mozilla.org/en-US/firefox/addon/activate-reader-view/>`_ (0.1.0) to easily activate the "reader view" on any website,
+- In addition to enabling spell checking with the (built-in) dictionary, this `LanguageTool <https://addons.mozilla.org/en-US/firefox/addon/languagetool/>`_ extension checks grammar with `LanguageTool.org <https://languagetool.org/>`_.
+It integrates into any text box, it can be disabled for a particular website.
+By default, the plugin sends typed text online, which is not optimal for security and privacy (and doesn't work offline), but you can `install it yourself on your computer (with a little tweaking) <https://dev.languagetool.org/http-server>`_.
+I find it incredible, I just discovered it (February 2021),
 - `Dark Reader <https://addons.mozilla.org/en-US/firefox/addon/darkreader>`_ (4.5.0) to turn on a "dark mode" for (almost) any website, very nice when working during the night!
 - `JSONView <https://addons.mozilla.org/en-US/firefox/addon/jsonview>`_ (2.0.0) to display nicely JSON files,
 - `Markdown Viewer Webext <https://addons.mozilla.org/en-US/firefox/addon/markdown-viewer-webext>`_ (1.3.0) to display nicely Markdown files,